tc39/proposal-measure/README.md

 * The need to keep track of the precision of measured values.
 A measurement value represented with a large number of significant figures can imply that the measurements themselves are more precise than the apparatus used to take the measurement can support.

+* The need to represent currency values.
+Often users will want to keep track of money values together with the currency in which those values are denominated.

 * The need to format measurements into string representations

 ## Description